 About World Female Ranger Day

-World Female Ranger Day celebrates and supports female anti-poaching rangers, spotlighting Africa this year.
+World Female Ranger Day celebrates and supports female anti-poaching rangers.
 Female rangers are bold, brave and resilient.
 They’re changing the game and paving the way for women to stand alongside men at the forefront of conservation.
 But they need allies.

 Supporting Females on the Front Line of Conservation